-Quick prep and even quicker clean-up plus delicious to boot, these Keto Stuffed Peppers are made the traditional stuffed pepper way.
-We’ve got ground beef, tomato, garlic, onion and spices topped with melty cheese for one great meal!
+Quick prep and even quicker clean-up plus delicious to boot, these Keto Stuffed Peppers are made the traditional way so you know they're good.
+We've got ground beef, tomato, garlic, onion and spices topped with melty cheese for one great meal!

-You can make this recipe by the book, or let your imagination run wild.
-(I make buffalo chicken and blue cheese stuffed peppers all the time and even stuffed mushrooms!).
+You can make this recipe by the book, or let your imagination run wild if you so choose.
+(We make these Keto Philly Cheese Steak Stuffed Peppers all the time and even stuffed mushrooms!).
 Hollowed out bell peppers are a fantastic vehicle to stuff full of your favorite meats and veggies.
-Plus they are a great way to add color to your diet in order to get a variety of phytonutrients.
+Plus, they are a great way to add color to your diet in order to get a variety of phytonutrients.
 Stuffed peppers for the win!

 100 grams of green bell pepper contains 95.7 mg compared to 53.2 mg in 100 grams of oranges.

-I always feel my best when I try to incorporate a variety of colors into my diet, which I call “eating the rainbow”.
+We always feel our best when we try to incorporate a variety of colors into our diet, which we call “eating the rainbow”.
 These Keto Stuffed Peppers are great for that!

 Bell peppers are a great way to accomplish this on keto (green is easy) because yellow and orange are sometimes troublesome to fit within your macros.
-Depending on the time of year and availability bell peppers can also be found in brown, white, lavender, and dark purple.
+Depending on the time of year and availability you can also find bell peppers in brown, white, lavender, and dark purple.

 To read more about bell peppers and their variety of benefits, check out links below: